 - Use an undamaged and cut-free Ethernet cable.

-- In case your WiFi extender connecting to router that requires browser login, then make sure to connect your PC or laptop as well.
+- In case your WiFi extender connecting to a router that requires browser login, then make sure to connect your PC or laptop as well.

 On the off chance if all the connections are proper, try resetting your WiFi range extender to the default factory settings.
 In case you don’t know how to reset your Netgear extender, click here for the complete steps.